900 Foulk Road, Suite 100 Wilmington, DE 19803 [map]

 Assists in maintaining a safe and aseptic environment for patient and staff

-Education and Experience:
+Required Education and Experience

 PreOp/PACU Nurse

-The primary role of the PACU/Pre-op Nurse is to provide continuity of care to meet individual patient needs.
+The primary role of the PreOp & PACU Nurse is to provide continuity of care to meet individual patient needs.
 This role entails assuming responsibility and accountability of the patient with proper collaboration from other health care providers.
 The ability to administer diligent care to outpatients via monitoring, assessment, intervention, and continuous reassessment.
 The post-anesthesia care unit nurse (PACU nurse) will provide care for post-operative patients recovering from anesthesia, including general, regional, and local.

 Essential Functions